 “The biggest rule of thumb for any remodeling project is to make sure the job site is safe,” said Baughman.
 “Sounds obvious, but there are countless avoidable injuries from electrical lines being cut, because the breakers weren’t all shut off, or from structures falling in an unforeseen direction or area.”

 Avoid injury by leaving some aspects of the work to professionals.
 An architect has a plethora of great contractors, plumbers and electricians in their address book.
 Take advantage of their endless connections.
+You can also take the help of

 Using Cheap Materials: Ever heard the popular expression “You get what you pay for”?
 Well, it’s popular for a reason: it’s true, especially in the realm of renovation.
 There are so many tools and materials out there, it is hard to even know where to begin.
 If you are doing a renovation on your own, do your research.
 Go online and read reviews for different products.